adamobrennan/VendingMachineConsoleApp/README.md

 # VendingMachineConsoleApp

-Re-doing an old boot camp project in C# from scratch.
+Re-doing an old Java boot camp project in C# from scratch.

 This is a console application mimicking a simple vending machine menu system.